Six Sigma: Sigma levels

-Six Sigma in practice
+In practice

-Six Sigma mostly finds application in large organizations.
+Six Sigma, mostly finds application in large organizations.
 According to industry consultants like Thomas Pyzdek and John Kullmann, companies with fewer than 500 employees are less suited to Six Sigma or need to adapt the standard approach to making it work for them.
 Six Sigma, however, contains a large number of tools and techniques that work well in small to mid-size organizations.
 The fact that an organization is not big enough to be able to afford black belts does not diminish its ability to make improvements using this set of tools and techniques.
 The infrastructure described as necessary to support Six Sigma is a result of the size of the organization rather than a requirement of Six Sigma itself.

 Manufacturing

 After its first application at Motorola in the late 1980s, other internationally recognized firms currently recorded high number of savings after applying Six Sigma.
 Examples include Johnson & Johnson, with $600 million of reported savings, Texas Instruments, which saved over $500 million as well as Telefónica, which reported €30 million in savings in the first 10 months; Sony and Boeing also reported successfully reducing waste.